- Treatment for erectile dysfunction with Spedra®

 Serious side effects (seek urgent medical help):

-- prolonged or painful erection lasting more than 4 hours (priapism)
+- Prolonged or painful erection lasting more than four hours (priapism).

-- severe allergic reactions (swelling of face, lips or throat, breathing difficulties)
+- Severe allergic reactions such as swelling of face, lips or throat, or breathing difficulties.

 Reporting side effects (UK)